ology/HP48/README.md

 *TRIP* is a handy auto trip calculator I made and used for years.

-Sadly, these programs were made before I understood the importance of documentation. :\
+Unfortunately, these programs were made before I understood the importance of documentation.
+But fortunately, they are being resurrected!